 Where did the name Moissanite come from?

-A French scientist, Dr. Henry Moissan first discovered Moissanite in 1893 in a crater that created by a meteor.
-He first thought, he had discovered diamonds, but later found that these are composed of silicon carbide whereas Diamonds are composed of carbon.
-However, Henry Awarded with Nobel Prize in chemistry.
+A French scientist, Dr. Henry Moissan, first discovered Moissanite in 1893 in a crater that was created by a meteor.
+His first thought was that he had discovered diamonds, but later found that these crystals are composed of silicon carbide whereas Diamonds are composed of carbon.
+However, Henry was awarded with the Nobel Prize in chemistry.
 Hence, it named with Henry’s last name, “Moissanite”.
-Moissanite is a gemstone like any other precious stone.
-It is a crystal form of silicon carbide.
+Moissanite is a crystal form of silicon carbide.
 Natural moissanite is very rare.
-Most of the moissanite available today are lab-created.
+Moissanite available commercially today are all lab-created.

 Why should I choose Moissanite as a Diamond alternative?